tubrux/blog/_posts/2024-11-01-basic-use-tubrux.md

 ### Configuring Tubrux

-Tubrux offers several configuration options to customize the analysis based on your needs.
-You can configure these options before running the analysis.
+Tubrux offers several configuration options to customize the analysis based on our needs. we can configure these options before running the analysis.

 The following options are available for configuration: